AcquiredSupport/Acquired-SDK-IOS/README.md

 ### Integrate With Your Server

-The HPP Manager requires some Hpp settings which you can get it on acquired dashboard (server side).
+The HPPManager requires some HPP settings which you can get it on Acquired Dashboard (server side).

-1) **Company ID**: utilizing one of the Acquired HPP server SDKs; Company Id is necessary to create an instance of HppSetting which is required for HPPManager.
+1) **Company ID**: Utilizing one of the Acquired HPP server SDKs; Company Id is necessary to create an instance of HppSetting which is required for HPPManager.

 2) **Company MID ID**: Using this value that SDK will choose the default template that has been uploaded through the Acquired Dashboard